Stuycs-K/final-project-10-alams-zhangr/WORKLOG.md

 - still working on enemy movement (still need to test movement)
 - updated Enemy class to include new variables to help with coding enemy movement
 - added ticks to Enemy class

+### 5/30/23

+- second revamp of enemy move method (succeeded!)
+- tested and worked
+- commented out useless variables and methods

+NEED TO DO:
+- adjust image displaying (not synced with squares)